vas2525/Mobile_testing/README.md

 ![1_ToDoList-emulator](https://user-images.githubusercontent.com/69029839/173224284-22a349ec-98b9-4227-b078-1769e62c2059.png)

-- [X] **HW_2 — Тестирование приложения Reminder**
+- [X] **HW_2 - Testing the "Reminder" application**

-- сборка приложения на эмуляторе Android Studio;
+- building the application on the Android Studio emulator;

-- сборка приложения на реальном телефоне;
+- assembly of the application on a real phone;

-- сборка .apk файла и установка на реальном телефоне;
+- build .apk file and install on a real phone;

-- Adhoc тестирование приложения;
+- Adhoc testing of the application;

-- Smoke чеклист для проверки приложения;
+- Smoke checklist for checking the application;

-- Regression чеклист для проверки приложения;
+- Regression checklist for checking the application;

-- End-to-End сценарии тестирования приложения.
+- End-to-End application testing scenarios.
 ![1_ReminderApp-emulator](https://user-images.githubusercontent.com/69029839/173239777-c8892fac-250c-4934-853f-ea7190856f3d.png)